Brewers’ Topa undergoes MRI, will start year on injured list

-Milwaukee Brewers reliever Justin Topa will open the season on the injured list after undergoing an MRI on his elbow.
+Milwaukee Brewers reliever Justin Topa will open the season on the injured list after undergoing an MRI on his right elbow.

 Brewers manager Craig Counsell made that announcement Sunday.
 Counsell also said the Brewers have re-signed reliever Brad Boxberger to a minor league contract and first baseman Daniel Vogelbach has made the team